[Solved] MacBook Pro Won't Turn on with Black Screen - Qiling

 Method 3: Boot into Safe Mode

-Sometimes corrupted data on the starting disk is the cause of a black screen.
-By restarting your Mac in safe mode, you can make it perform disk inspections.
+Corrupted data on the startup disk may cause a black screen, but restarting your Mac in safe mode can help identify and resolve the issue by performing disk inspections.

 Step 1.
 Shut down MacBook first, then restart it.